deeplearning-wisc/dream-ood/README.md

 ## Ads

-Checkout our latent-base outlier synthesis papers in ICLR'22 [VOS](https://github.com/deeplearning-wisc/stud) and ICLR'23 [NPOS](https://github.com/deeplearning-wisc/npos) if you are interested!
+Check out our latent-based outlier synthesis papers in ICLR'22 [VOS](https://github.com/deeplearning-wisc/stud) and ICLR'23 [NPOS](https://github.com/deeplearning-wisc/npos) if you are interested!

 ## Requirements